Body

 COMPGI15: Information Retrieval & Data Mining

 The course is aimed at an entry level study of information retrieval and data mining techniques.
 It is about how to find relevant information and subsequently extract meaningful patterns out of it.
 While the basic theories and mathematical models of information retrieval and data mining are covered, the course is primarily focused on practical algorithms of textual document indexing, relevance ranking, web usage mining, text analytics, as well as their performance evaluations.
-Practical retrieval and data mining applications such as web search engines, personalisation and recommender systems, business intelligence, and fraud detection will also be covered.
+Practical retrieval and data mining applications such as web search engines, personalization and recommender systems, business intelligence, and fraud detection will also be covered.